 If we look at the statistics it can be proved that small arms have proven to be much more deadly as most of the killings have been done by them rather than nuclear weapons.
-India is one of those countries which have strict guidelines for holding guns by citizens.
-The law was regulated under the Indian Arms Act, 1959.
+India is one of those countries which have strict guidelines for holding guns to citizens.
+The law was regulated under the Indian Arms Act, of 1959.

-Therefore, filing and capturing a criminal based on a country-made firearm is difficult to trace and is done on the basis of impartial evidence present, eyewitnesses and circumstantial evidence.
+Therefore, filing and capturing a criminal based on a country-made firearm is difficult to trace and is done on the basis of impartial evidence present, eyewitnesses, and circumstantial evidence.

 Common features of Country-made firearms